HMS Neptune, lead cruiser of the Royal Navy's Force K, stationed at Malta in 1941

 Able-seaman, Norman Walton, was the lone survivor of the Neptune disaster.
-He was picked up by the Italian torpedo boat, Calliope, on Christmas Eve after drifting some 75 miles on a Carley raft for five days.
+On Christmas Eve, he was picked up by the Italian torpedo boat, Calliope, after drifting some 75 miles on a Carley raft for five days.
 Walton's shipmate, Albert Price, was also alive and clinging to the raft.
 In the rough seas, while Calliope manoeuvered alongside, the raft caught a large wave and went under the stern.
-Alfred Price was killed by the propellor.
+The propellor killed Albert Price.

 Norman Walton remained a prisoner of war until 1943.
 He died in 2005.

-Bertie's brother, Chesley survived the war.
-He narrowly escaped death when Greyhound was attacked and sunk by German dive bombers in the eastern Mediterranean on May 22, 1941, seven months before the Neptune's sinking.
-When the call came to abandon ship, Chesley jumped into the water and swam towards a raft filled with men.
+Bertie's brother, Chesley, survived the war.
+He narrowly escaped death seven months before the Neptune disaster when Greyhound was attacked and sunk by German dive bombers in the eastern Mediterranean on May 22, 1941.
+Chesley jumped into the water and swam towards a raft filled with men when the call came to abandon ship.
 With another enemy dive bomber approaching and firing on the raft, he dove underwater.
 When he surfaced, everyone in the raft had been killed.
 Several days later, he was rescued by another destroyer, HMS Kandahar.

 Bertie's memorial in Triton, Newfoundland, indicates that the action took place on December 25, 1941.
-Given the secrecy surrounding the sinking of the cruiser, this date was used on many memorials in the UK and in New Zealand where most of the seamen originated.
+Given the secrecy surrounding the sinking of the cruiser, this incorrect date appeared on many memorials in the UK, South Africa, and New Zealand, where most of the seamen originated.

 NB: The Neptune wreck was discovered off the Libyan coast in 2016 by HMS Enterprise, a hydrographic ship of the Royal Navy.
-She lies in quite deep water--over 150 meters.
-Her exact location remains a secret in order to deter wreck hunters.
+She lies in deep water--over 150 meters.
+Her exact location remains a secret to deter wreck hunters.

 It took ten years for all the pieces of Bertie's story to fall into place.
-Special thanks for some of the details, go to Bertie's sister, Bride, in Triton; to his nephew, Chesley Jr., and to Commander John Mcgregor, Royal Navy, retired, and chair of the Neptune Association.
+Special thanks for some details go to Bertie's sister, Bride, in Triton; his nephew, Chesley Jr., and Commander John Mcgregor, Royal Navy, retired, and chair of the Neptune Association.
 Shortly after we began our correspondence, Commander McGregor sent me a copy of the New Zealand photo.